Kingdome: First covered stadium proposals

+Seattle Pilots stadium conditions

 In 1967, the American League granted Seattle an expansion franchise that would be known as the Seattle Pilots.
 The league clearly stated Sick's Stadium was not adequate as a major-league stadium, and stipulated that as a condition of being awarded the franchise, bonds had to be issued to fund construction of a domed stadium that had to be completed by 1970; additionally, the capacity at Sick's Stadium had to be expanded from 11,000 to 30,000 by Opening Day 1969, when the team was scheduled to begin playing.
 The Pilots were supposed to begin play in 1971 along with the Kansas City Royals.
 However, when Senator Stuart Symington of Missouri got wind of those plans, he demanded both teams begin play in 1969.
 The American League had birthed the Royals and Pilots as a result of the Kansas City Athletics moving to Oakland, and Symington would not accept the prospect of Kansas City waiting three years for baseball's return.

 On February 13, 1968, King County voters approved the issue of $40 million in bonds to fund construction of the "King County Multipurpose Domed Stadium" with 62 percent in favor; it was part of the Forward Thrust group of bond propositions that, among other items, had a regional rapid transit system rejected.
 That year, a committee considered over 100 sites throughout Seattle and King County for the stadium; they unanimously decided the best site would be on the grounds of Seattle Center, site of the 1962 World's Fair.
 Community members decried the idea, claiming the committee was influenced by special interest groups.

 The Pilots began play as planned in 1969, but Sick's Stadium proved to be a problematic venue for fans, media, and visiting players alike.
 The Pilots only drew 677,000 fans that season, not nearly enough to break even.
 It soon became apparent that the Pilots would not survive long enough to move to their new stadium without new ownership.
 It was also obvious that the timetable for a new stadium would have to be significantly advanced, as Sick's Stadium was unsuitable even for temporary use.
 However, a petition by stadium opponents brought the dome project to a halt.
 The Pilots' ownership group had run out of money by the end of the season, and with the stadium plans in limbo, the team was forced to declare bankruptcy.
 Despite efforts by Seattle-area businessmen to buy the team, as well as an attempt to keep the team in Seattle through the court system, the Pilots were sold to Milwaukee businessman Bud Selig, who relocated the team to Milwaukee and renamed it the Milwaukee Brewers a week before the start of the 1970 season.